Tropical storms Paulette and Rene form in Atlantic, with two more areas to watch

 Paulette is what meteorologists call a “fish storm,” prognosticated to mostly stay over the open Atlantic Ocean.

-Currently with winds of 65 mph about midway between Africa and the Leeward Islands, is anticipated to slowly intensify but remain at tropical storm strength while heading northwestward.
+With winds of 65 mph about midway between Africa and the Leeward Islands, Paulette is anticipated to slowly intensify but remain at tropical storm strength while heading northwest.
 While Paulette presents no immediate threat to land areas, Bermuda should keep an eye on the storm’s progress late week into the weekend.

-There’s a chance Paulette fades before ever even approaching the island nation though, a pernicious wall of dry air and disruptive wind shear — a change of wind speed and/or direction with height — hostile to the storm’s longer-term prospects.
+There’s a chance Paulette fades before even approaching the island nation though, a pernicious wall of dry air and disruptive wind shear — a change of wind speed and/or direction with height — are hostile to the storm’s longer-term prospects.

 For the moment, the National Hurricane Center succinctly chalked up any hazards potentially affecting land from Paulette: “none.”